sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

 - **While an iteration is ongoing, we plan the next iteration**.
 This is a mostly asynchronous process.

-  - Engineers, designer, PM and EM can **_propose_ issues to be worked on** _before_ the mid-iteration [Thursday iteration planning](#fortnightly-iteration-planning) by adding them to the next iteration milestone and setting "Status" to `Proposed`.
+  - Engineers, designer, PM and EM can **_propose_ issues to be worked on** _before_ the mid-iteration [Thursday iteration planning](#fortnightly-iteration-planning) by adding them to the next iteration milestone and setting "Status" to **Proposed**.
 This is done considering our [higher-level goals and roadmap](../../../../../strategy-goals/strategy/code-graph/code-insights/index.md).

-  - We plan our iterations to 80% of team capacity to account for support, life events, and time off, and we plan that 80% capacity such that ~80% of our capacity is planned by the PM as the decider, and ~20% of the capacity is explicitly left for engineers to prioritize, taking into account our [goals and roadmap](../../../../../strategy-goals/strategy/code-graph/code-insights/index.md), technical roadmap, estimates, workloads on individuals, and release dates (the 20th of every month).<br> The PM will choose issues among all proposed issues – engineers and designers should still propose issues, even if they are not the planning decider.
+  - We plan our iterations with point baselines such that factor in time off, life events, and support across prior iterations.
+We calibrate these point baselines via temperature checks in retros and manual adjustment.
+Roughly 80% of our iteration capacity is planned by the PM as the decider, and ~20% of the capacity is explicitly left for engineers to prioritize, taking into account our [goals and roadmap](../../../../../strategy-goals/strategy/code-graph/code-insights/index.md), technical roadmap, estimates, workloads on individuals, and release dates (the 20th of every month).<br> The PM will choose issues among all proposed issues – engineers and designers should still propose issues, even if they are not the planning decider.

     - The issue should also have its **_Estimate_ column filled out**, so that it can be evaluated whether it fits into the iteration.
 If the proposer lacks the information to estimate the issue, they reply on the issue in GitHub or raise it in our Slack channel to get the missing information or get an estimate from the appropiate person.
 Teammates may also discuss this in ad-hoc synchronous meetings if beneficial.
 An assignee may also already volunteer or be proposed, but this may still be changed at the [Monday sync](#weekly-sync) to distribute workload.
       - If **technical exploration** is needed to get more information, a _spike_ (a time-boxed investigation task meant to facilitate more granular planning) can be proposed for the next iteration instead to get that information.